certara/pyDarwin/docs/Options.rst

 .. _exhaustive_batch_size_options_desc:

-* **exhaustive_batch_size** - *positive int*: Since there is no iterations in Exhaustive search, and the amount of all models in the search space might be enormous (millions?), the models are run in batches of more manageable size, so essentially Exhaustive search is split into pseudo-iterations.
+* **exhaustive_batch_size** - *positive int*: Since there are no iterations in Exhaustive search, and the amount of all models in the search space might be enormous (millions?), the models are run in batches of more manageable size, so, essentially, Exhaustive search is split into pseudo-iterations.
 This setting is the size of those batches.
   Several things to take into consideration when choosing the size:

-  * a typical value would be 50 to 1000
+  * typical value is 50 to 1000
-  * in general the size depends on number of jobs you can run in parallel and should be at least 10 to 20 times bigger than that
+  * in general, the size should be at least 10 to 20 times bigger than the number of jobs you can run in parallel
   * anything less than 50 is considered ineffective from CPU/grid utilization perspective, as all models in a batch must complete before the next batch starts
-  * if you submit model runs to a grid, the size shouldn't be too big in order to not overwhelm or monopolize your grid queue
+  * if you submit model runs to a grid, the size shouldn't be too big to avoid overwhelming or monopolizing your grid queue
-  * for local runs you may batch as many models as you want if you don't mind loosing some cached models in case of any accident (model cache is dumped to a file at the end of every batch); unlike grid runs, any parallel searches won't be affected by this setting since the main influence in case of local runs is made by :mono_ref:`num_parallel <num_parallel_options_desc>`
+  * for local runs, you may batch as many models as you want if you don't mind losing some cached models in case of any accident (model cache is dumped to a file at the end of every batch); unlike grid runs, any parallel searches won't be affected by this setting since the main influence in the case of local runs is made by :mono_ref:`num_parallel <num_parallel_options_desc>`

   | *Default*: 100

 .. _crash_value_options_desc:

 * | **crash_value** - *positive real*:  Value of fitness or reward assigned when model output is not generated.
-Should be set larger than any anticipate completed model fitness.
+Should be set larger than any anticipated completed model fitness.
   | *Default*: 99999999

 .. _penalty_options_desc: